Wyoming Valley Mall: History

-Work began on the mall in April 1968, when the land was purchased from the Blue Coal Corporation.
+Work began on the mall in April 1968, when land was purchased from the Blue Coal Corporation.
 Illegally dumped garbage from the East Side Landfill Authority was removed during early work.
 Sears opened before the mall in early 1971.
 Pomeroy's opened in August and JCPenney in April 1972.
 Wyoming Valley Mall did not become successful until Hurricane Agnes in 1972 caused significant damage to the surrounding area and the post-disaster need for supplies.
 Multiple movie theaters have existed at the mall, opening with two screens inside, and later adding another three outside.
 Zollinger closed in October 1977, with Hess's opening in May 1978.

 Wyoming Valley, along with the Viewmont Mall, was sold by Crown American to PREIT in 2003.
 Wyoming Valley Mall was renovated in 2006 for $8 million, and received significant cosmetic changes.
 H&M opened at the mall in September 2017, occupying three storefronts.
 In April 2018, The Bon-Ton and Sears both announced they would close.
 Wyoming Valley Mall was undamaged during the June 2018 EF2 tornado, but lost power and was closed for a day.
 Bon-Ton, open since 1971 (originally as Pomeroy's), closed on August 29, 2018.
 Ken Pollock Auto Group opened a service center in February 2019 using the former Sears Auto Center.

 The mall was turned over to its lender, GS Mortgage Securities Trust, by PREIT in late September 2019 after not being sold.
 PREIT owed $72.8 million on the loan, which had been in special servicing since July 2018.
 Wyoming Valley Mall had lost 75% of its 2014 $122 million value before being turned over.
-Jones Lang LaSalle took over the management of the mall in October 2019.
+Jones Lang LaSalle took over management of the mall in October 2019.
 Wyoming Valley Mall was sold to the Kohan Retail Investment Group for $17 million in August 2021.
+4th Dimension Properties bought the mall in October 2023.

+After significant negotiations between several parties, the real estate taxes of Wyoming Valley Mall were lowered in June 2024 to $13.6 million from $68.7 million.
+This was due to a significant reduction in the value of the property.
+In July 2024, a gas explosion occurred at the future K Pot Korean BBQ and Hot Pot restaurant that injured two people and caused the mall to be evacuated.

+On January 9, 2025, it was announced that Macy's would be closing as part of a plan to close 66 stores nationwide.
+The store closed on March 23, 2025, leaving JCPenney as the mall's only anchor.

+In 2024, plans began to be proposed to add a new anchor tenants in the form of a new auto dealership called Auto World.
+This new development would take up the space of the former Sears, Bon-Ton, and Macy’s Men’s Home anchor stores.
+Auto World would also take up the food court.
+Stores within this area of the mall would be relocated to other areas within the mall.